4 Ways to Prep for Your First Postpartum Checkup

-Remember, no question is too embarrassing, and there are no stupid questions.
+Remember: no question is too embarrassing, and there are no stupid questions.
 Your body goes through extraordinary changes in a short amount of time during the postpartum period; you should expect the unusual.

 Research Birth Control Options

 Your postpartum visit is the optimal time to talk about your birth control options.
-Remember, due to your changing hormones and breastfeeding, not all birth control options will be ideal.
+Due to your changing hormones and breastfeeding, not all birth control options will be ideal.
 For example, diaphragms and sponges are not as effective post-pregnancy and may leave you at risk for accidental pregnancy.
 Some hormone-focused methods also pose a higher risk for blood clots during the postpartum period and, for this reason, are not recommended.
 Most methods are safe for breastfeeding mothers.
 However, a few are not recommended during the first few weeks of breastfeeding; timing may be an issue.

-Following is a brief list of birth control options that do not have any postpartum concerns or restrictions:
+Birth control options that do not have any postpartum concerns or restrictions:

 · Intrauterine device

-· Implant (usually in arm)
+· Implant (usually in the arm)

 · Hormonal injection